NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 ## Data Processing Steps

 ### Pre-Alignment
-Prior to alignment, BAM files that were submitted to the GDC are split by read groups and converted to FASTQ files.
+Prior to alignment, BAM files that were submitted to the GDC are split by read groups and converted to FASTQ format.
 Reads that failed the Illumina chastity test are removed.
 Note that this filtering step is distinct from trimming reads using base quality scores.

 ### Alignment Workflow